 For all its appeal, Mallorca is a relatively small island and this means you are never more than half an hour from the sea.
-This is an important fact to note when considering property purchase.
-A quick spin round the island below will show however that the scenery can be very varied.
+This is an important fact to note when considering a property purchase.
+A quick spin around the island below will show however that the scenery can be very varied.
 And there are so many great beaches.
 Everything from your resort beaches with hotels; restaurants and shops within minutes walk to virgin beaches (some only accessible by boat).
-It also has around 42 official nude beaches, if that’s of interest to you, head over to NudeBeaches.es who have a complete list of nudist beaches in Majorca with maps and information.
+It also has around 42 official nude beaches, if that’s of interest to you, head over to NudeBeaches.es which has a complete list of nudist beaches in Majorca with maps and information.
 If you need to be near the capital for work or travel, Palma has all the options you would expect from a city of its size.
-There are small studios and apartments from below 100,000 euros to multi million euro executive villas to match anything anywhere in Spain.
+There are small studios and apartments from below 100,000 euros to multi-million euro executive villas to match anything anywhere in Spain.

-The West/North West of the island has a spectacular rugged; sheer rock faces with beaches accessed only by tiny, windy tracks descending at steep gradients – not for the feint hearted.
+The West/North West of the island has spectacular rugged; sheer rock faces with beaches accessed only by tiny, windy tracks descending at steep gradients – not for the faint-hearted.
 The beaches here also tend to be rocks and pebbles and the currents can be quite strong for swimming.

 The South/South West of the island are predominantly tourist resorts aiming at different ends of the wealth spectrum.

 The economy; low cost and 18-30 style holidays are more likely to be found at: Arenal; Magaluf; Palma Nova; Peguera and Santa Ponsa.
 These are “fun” resorts but are, by very definition, busy and noisy.
 They are probably not ideal destinations for retirement living.

 The more exclusive holiday destinations focused on the yachting and golfing community will be found at: Puerto Portals; Puerto Andratx; Bendinat; Illetas & Palma city:

 Palma Nova/ Magaluf